printpal-io/DWC_PrintWatchAI_Plugin/README.md

-# PrintWatch AI Plugin for Duet
+# PrintWatch AI Plugin for DuetWebControl-only

 This plugin monitors the webcam stream on any RepRapFirmware printer for spaghetti type defects.
 It can work with any camera that is accessible via an IP address/HTTP endpoint.
-It can only be used in SBC mode currently.
+If running Duet in SBC mode, use the [DSF Plugin](https://github.com/printpal-io/DSF_PrintWatchAI_Plugin) instead of this one.

 ![alt text](https://forum.duet3d.com/assets/uploads/files/1693886852613-665bd7f4-af57-4130-a03a-eadb9dd80558-image.png)
 ## Installation

+The use of the DWC-only version of this Plugin requires two steps:

+**1 - DWC UI component:**

 To install this plugin, open DWC, go to `Settings -> Plugins -> External Plugins` and click on "Install Plugin".

 Then select the plugin ZIP file and confirm the following steps.

 The plugin ZIP can be found on this GitHub repository's **Releases -> Version X.X.X -> PrintWatch-X.X.X.zip**.

-Alternatively, click [here](https://github.com/printpal-io/DSF_PrintWatchAI_Plugin/releases) to be taken to the release page.
+Alternatively, click [here](https://github.com/printpal-io/DWC_PrintWatchAI_Plugin/releases) to be taken to the release page.

+**2 - AI Backend Component:**

+In order to use this Plugin in DWC-only mode, the AI Backend needs to be running on another device.
+The AI backend can run on any Linux device (Raspberry Pi, Orange Pi, etc..).

+Follow the instructions on [this repository]() to setup the backend on your secondary device.

 ## Usage
 **Getting started with the plugin.**